 The Instituto de Microelectrónica de Sevilla (IMSE-CNM - Seville Institute of Microelectronics) is an R&D&I joint center of the Consejo Superior de Investigaciones Científicas (CSIC - Spanish National Research Council) and the Universidad de Sevilla.
 Together with its counterpart institutes in Barcelona and Madrid, it forms part of the Centro Nacional de Microelectrónica (CNM - National Microelectronics Center).

 The Institute is dedicated to the field of Physical Science and Technologies, one of the eight areas into which research activity is divided by the CSIC.
-Its main area of specialization is the design of CMOS analog and mixed-signal integrated circuits and their use in different application contexts such as radiofrequency, microsystems or data conversion.
+Its main area of specialization is the design and testing of analog and mixed-signal integrated circuits in CMOS technology, as well as their use in different application contexts such as biomedical devices, wireless communications, data conversion, smart imagers & vision sensors, cybersecurity, neuromorphic computing and space technology.

 The IMSE-CNM began its operations in October 1989 under the auspices of an agreement signed by the Junta de Andalucía (the Andalusian Regional Government), the CSIC and the Universidad de Sevilla.
 Its founding research group was initially based on the premises of the Centro de Informática Científica de Andalucía (CICA – Scientific Computing Center of Andalucía), as a subsidiary department of the Instituto de Microelectrónica de Barcelona (Barcelona Institute of Microelectronics).
 Later, in 1996, it was established by the Governing Board of the CSIC as a Institute in Formation, occupying a building next to the CICA ceded by the Junta de Andalucía.
 In late 2008, the Institute was enlarged and relocated in new premises purpose-built by the CSIC in the Parque Científico y Tecnológico Cartuja (Cartuja Scientific and Technological Park).
 On October 2015, by means of a Specific Collaboration Agreement signed by the CSIC and the Universidad de Sevilla, the center became a Joint Institute of both institutions.